-Applicants for programmes starting on or after 1 September 2018 will be informed of the existence of the Student Protection Plan in their offer letter to study on a programme with UCEM.
-The Student Protection Plan will be publicised to current students through announcements on the VLE which will link to the policy on the website.
-In addition, all current students will be informed of the Student Protection Plan in their offers to register for their next semester, which also include the Terms and Conditions of Contract, with effect from 1 September 2018.

-Students are invited to register for new modules either on a bi-annual or annual basis, and at each of these points students will be referred to the Student Protection Plan.
+- Applicants are informed of the existence of the SPP in their offer letter to study on a programme with UCEM. - Current students are notified of the SPP through announcements on the VLE and in their offers to register for their next semester.
+Students are invited to register for new modules either on a bi-annual or annual basis, and at each of these points students are referred to the SPP.

-4.2 Communication with Staff about the Student Protection Plan
+5.2 Communication with Staff

-UCEM recognises how important is that all staff are aware of the Student Protection Plan when changes to a programme are proposed.
-This also links to compliance with the requirements of the Competition and Markets Authority (CMA) to provide accurate programme information to both applicants and students.
+UCEM recognises how important it is that all staff are aware of this SPP when changes to a programme are proposed, in particular to ensure compliance with the requirements of the Competition and Markets Authority (CMA) to provide accurate programme information to both applicants and students.

 UCEM has in place academic governance structures to ensure the appropriate process is followed when changes are made.
-These are detailed in the Code of Practice chapter on Programme Monitoring, Amendment, Review and Discontinuation, and the Code of Practice chapter 'Information about higher education provision' details the requirements for compliance with the CMA.
+These are detailed in the UCEM Code of Practice Programme Planning, Monitoring and Evaluation (opens new window).
+The Code of Practice Chapter on Information About Higher Education Provision (opens new window) details the requirements for compliance with the CMA.

-The Student Protection Plan (SPP) will therefore be linked with the existing quality review processes to ensure all staff are aware of the Plan when proposing any changes to programmes.
-In addition, the SPP will be publicised to staff at all-staff meetings and will be reviewed at the UCEM Deliberative Committee - Quality Standards and Enhancement Committee as part of the review cycle of the institutions Code of Practice.
-Staff training on the Quality Review Cycle is provided by the Academic Quality Unit, and it is also addressed in inductions for senior academic staff.
+The SPP is also linked with UCEM's quality review processes to ensure all staff are aware of the SPP when proposing any changes to programmes or when making decisions on programme discontinuation.
+In particular, it is reviewed at the UCEM Deliberative Committee - Quality Standards and Enhancement Committee as part of the review cycle in accordance with UCEM's Code of Practice.